 Implementation, Limitation & Benefits of EDI – A Simplistic Guide

-Since 1960 interest into the nature and value of Electronic Data Interchange (EDI) within organizations continues to grow, it becomes increasingly desirable to establish a tactical linkage between the strategic benefits of EDI and observed operational value.
+Interest in the nature and value of Electronic Data Interchange (EDI) within organizations has grown since 1960.
+Therefore, it is becoming increasingly desirable to establish a tactical linkage between EDI’s strategic benefits and its observed operational value.

-Electronic Data Interchange or EDI is the electronic exchange of business data through the use of a standardized format.
-Simplistically put the EDI process lets a company transfer data to another company electronically without the use of paper.
-EDI has continually shown it has significant business value by reducing costs, increasing speed, accuracy and business productivity.
+Electronic Data Interchange, or EDI, is the electronic exchange of business data using a standardized format.
+Simplistically, the EDI process lets a company transfer data to another company electronically without using paper.
+EDI has continually shown significant business value by reducing costs and increasing speed, accuracy, and productivity.
 The most significant EDI advantages often come at the tactical business stage.

 What is Electronic Data Interchange (EDI)?

-EDI is the virtual exchange of business data or documents between trading partners through the use of the electronic format.
-Document exchange is usually between buyer and supplier.
-The process comprises of transferring invoices, payments, purchase orders, shipping notices, and other needed documents electronically thus eliminating any paper trails.
-EDI seeks to enhance virtual exchanges and improve operational efficiency with your trading associates.
-With EDI, any business can effectively communicate with another business globally void of the issue of times wasting and estimating future actions.
+EDI is the virtual exchange of business data or documents between trading partners in electronic format.
+Document exchange is usually between a buyer and a supplier.
+The process comprises transferring invoices, payments, purchase orders, shipping notices, and other needed documents electronically, thus eliminating any paper trails.
+EDI seeks to enhance virtual exchanges and improve operational efficiency with trading associates.
+With EDI, any business can effectively communicate with another company globally without wasting time or estimating future actions.

-EDI allows for better and efficient collaboration with your suppliers.
-It also pushes costs out of the supply chain by removing any wastefulness and manual involvements.
+EDI allows for better and more efficient collaboration with your suppliers.
+It also pushes costs out of the supply chain by removing wastefulness and manual involvement.
 EDI solutions are perfect for seamless integration into large and small networks of suppliers.
-No matter who you are trading with, large or small number of SME suppliers located locally or internationally, EDI can assist with any form of business and technical necessities, while providing support and resources to manage.
+No matter who you are trading with, a large or small number of SME suppliers located locally or internationally, EDI can assist with any business and technical necessities while providing support and resources to manage.

 Whether your business requires an EDI Entry to exchange forecasts, invoices, orders, or other related business documents with your partners and suppliers, 100% integration can be achieved without much stress.

-According to Massetti, and Zmud (1996), there are four distinct facets of EDI: volume, diversity, breadth, and depth that, when aggregated, allow for a robust assessment of EDI usage.
-Brief definitions are presented in below table.
+According to Massetti and Zmud (1996), EDI has four distinct facets: volume, diversity, breadth, and depth.
+When aggregated, these facets allow for a robust assessment of EDI usage.
+The table below presents brief definitions of each.

 facets of EDI